 11. Wooden Greenhouse

-Measure the space where you're planning to keep your greenhouse and cut the wooden board according to the measured length.
-Using nails, make the frame by fixing wooden boards in right place.
+Measure the space where you’re planning to keep your greenhouse and cut the wooden board according to the measured length.
+Using nails, make the frame by attaching the wooden boards.
 Add a fitting plastic sheet and arrange it all over your frame.
-Fix the top area with some hinges in order to make sure that it's functional and to easily take the plants in and out.
+Fix the top area with some hinges in order to make sure that it’s functional and to easily take the plants in and out.